DelaporteRobin/ASPC/README.md

 - [ ] Add statistics features (largest items list)
 - [ ] Create the Obsolescence Detection System in order to target precisely which files should be archived (size, repeatability, last modification date...)
 - [ ] Create the asset manager (for live AND archived items)
-- [ ] Think about ways of compressing more (custom compression method for each file extension)
+- [x] Think about ways of compressing more (custom compression method for each file extension)
+- [ ] Restore files from file listview and not archive
+- [ ] Select features to find archived items in the listview

+## BUGS TO FIX
+- fix "[" and "]" in filenames when selecting in listview (davinci/cache content for example)